Which place is cheaper, Mazatlan or Recife?

 People are often attracted to the plentiful sunshine in Mazatlan this time of the year.
 In Recife, it's very sunny this time of the year.
 Recife usually receives more sunshine than Mazatlan during summer.
 Recife gets 246 hours of sunny skies, while Mazatlan receives 216 hours of full sun in the summer.

 The autumn brings many poeple to Recife as well as Mazatlan.
+Many visitors come to Recife in the autumn for the city's sights and attractions and the shopping scene.
 Also, most visitors come to Mazatlan for the shopping scene during these months.

 In the autumn, Recife is around the same temperature as Mazatlan.
 Typically, the autumn temperatures in Recife in April average around 26°C (79°F), and Mazatlan averages at about 27°C (81°F)in October.